swarm64/s64da-compose/README.md

    - S64 DA on Xilinx Alveo U200: `docker-compose -f docker-compose-s64da-xilinx.yml up`
    - Native PostgreSQL: `docker-compose -f docker-compose-psql.yml up`

-5. Connect to the instance: `psql -h localhost -U postgres`
+5. Connect to the instance: `psql -h localhost -U postgres` (optional: -p {PORT} if other than 5432)

 6. Ingest data or run a benchmark for example with the [Swarm64 TPC Toolkit](https://github.com/swarm64/tpc-toolkit)